-Despite the pullback in September, year-to-date return still look spectacular at close to 5%.
-This strong performance is largely due to the strong rally in US Treasuries as the Fed slashed policy rates and are committed to keep them low for the new three years.
-While credit spreads have recovered strongly from the March low, they are still trading wider than where they started the year reflecting the uncertainty around COVID-19 and rising ratings downgrade risks.
+Despite the pullback in September and now a flat October, year-to-date return for investment grade bonds still look very respectable at well above 5%.
+This strong performance is largely due to the strong rally in US Treasuries during January to March period as the Fed slashed policy rates and are committed to keep them low for the new three years.

+While credit spreads have recovered strongly from the March low, they are still trading wider than where they started the year reflecting the uncertainty around Covid-19 and rising ratings downgrade risks.
+However with Biden declared winner in the US election and the positive news around a vaccine which is expected at the end of the year, credit market will likely to remain well supported between now to year end.